Greater Manchester Combined Authority: Commissions

-The current intention is that each of the Commissions (except Improvement and Efficiency which consist entirely of local authority members) are formed of a mixture of elected members and representatives from other partners, including the private sector, other public sector agencies and the voluntary sector.
-Seats are shared out amongst all the local authorities as equally as possible, with no local authority having more than one seat on each Commission with the exception of the Improvement and Efficiency Commission which will have all authorities represented.
+The current intention is that each of the Commissions (except Improvement and Efficiency which consists entirely of local authority members) are formed of a mixture of elected members and representatives from other partners, including the private sector, other public sector agencies and the voluntary sector.
+Seats are shared out amongst all the local authorities as equally as possible, with no local authority having more than one seat on each Commission, with the exception of the Improvement and Efficiency Commission which will have all authorities represented.
 Each Commission's decisions require approval by the members of the GMCA.

-Partner bodies

-A partnership board has been established consisting of members of the GMCA, the Chair of TfGMC and senior members of neighbouring authorities to discuss matters of common interest.

 Cabinet

-The GMCA is made up of 11 constituent members: the elected Mayor of Greater Manchester and 10 members who are elected councillors, nominated by each of Greater Manchester's constituent authorities.
+The GMCA is made up of 11 constituent members: the elected Mayor of Greater Manchester and ten members who are elected councillors, nominated by each of Greater Manchester's constituent authorities.
 The mayor is also supported by a non-constituent Deputy Mayor for Policing and Crime – the only salaried portfolio holder.
-Between 2018 and 2020, Lord Smith of Leigh continued in his lead role for Health after retiring from his leadership of Wigan Council.
-In most cases, the council's nominee is the leader of the authority, although there is no requirement for them to be so.
+In most cases, each council's nominee is the leader of the council, although there is no requirement for them to be so; for example, between 2018 and 2020, Peter Smith, Lord Smith of Leigh, continued to serve as Wigan Council's representative on the combined authority despite having retired as leader of the council.